zahlio/scrapoxy/docs/user_manual/README.md

 Scrapoxy stops it.
 And the instance is restarted, with a new IP address.

-The body contains the remaining count of alive instances.
+he body contains the remaining count of alive instances.

 ```
 {